chyngyz/awesome-angular-components/README.md

  - [ng2-progress-bar](https://github.com/pleerock/ng2-progress-bar) - Simple progress bar control for your angular2 applications using bootstrap3.
  - [angular2-busy](https://github.com/devyumao/angular2-busy) - Show busy/loading indicators on any promise, or on any Observable's subscription.
+ - [ng2-slim-loading-bar](https://github.com/akserg/ng2-slim-loading-bar) - Angular 2 component shows slim loading bar at the top of the page.

 ###### Carousels